-- This policy will be published on the Trust's and individual school's websites and included in the Trust's policy monitoring schedule. - This policy will be circulated to every Member, Trustee/Director, Governor and Senior Employee by sending an email to the link on the Trust's website. - The Trustees and Trust Leader for Safeguarding & Attendance are responsible for overseeing, reviewing and organising the revision of this policy.
+- This policy will be published on the Trust's and individual school's websites and included in the Trust's policy monitoring schedule. - This policy will be circulated to every Member, Trustee/Director, Governor and Senior Employee by sending an email to the link on the Trust's website. - The Trustees and Director of Safeguarding are responsible for overseeing, reviewing and organising the revision of this policy.

-2.0 Terminology
+2. Terminology

-- 2.1 Child Protection is a part of safeguarding and promoting welfare.
-It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 2.2 Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity. - 2.3 Child includes everyone under the age of 18 or 25 if a care leaver. - 2.4 Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers, adoptive parents and local authority (LA) corporate parents. - 2.5 Safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Acting to enable all children to have the best outcomes.
+- Child Protection is a part of safeguarding and promoting welfare.
+It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity. - Child includes everyone under the age of 18 or 25 if a care leaver. - Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers, adoptive parents and local authority (LA) corporate parents. - Safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Acting to enable all children to have the best outcomes.

-3.0 Safeguarding Legislation and Guidance
+3. Safeguarding Legislation and Guidance

-- 3.1 The following safeguarding legislation and guidance has been considered when drafting this policy: - Education Act 2002 Section 175 (maintained schools only) - Education Act 2002 Section 157 (Independent schools incl Academies and CTC's) - The Education (Independent School Standards) (England) Regulations 2003 - The Safeguarding Vulnerable Groups Act 2006 - Teachers' Standards (Guidance for school leaders, school staff and governing bodies) - Working Together to Safeguarding Children
+The following safeguarding legislation and guidance has been considered when drafting this policy:

+- Education Act 2002 Section 175 (maintained schools only) - Education Act 2002 Section 157 (Independent schools incl Academies and CTC's) - The Education (Independent School Standards) (England) Regulations 2003 - The Safeguarding Vulnerable Groups Act 2006 - Teachers' Standards (Guidance for school leaders, school staff and governing bodies) - Working Together to Safeguarding Children - Keeping Children Safe in Education - Information Sharing 2018 - What to do if you're worried a child is being abused